bitgenstein/ICO-Alert-API/README.md

    * **`PAGE=[int]`**

-      Responses are generally limited to 50 per page, unless your key has special permissions.
+      Responses are generally limited to 50 ICOs per page, unless your key has special permissions.
 Use `PAGE=2`, `PAGE=3` etc. to access all of the results.

    * **`ICOSPERPAGE=[int]`**